Professional Chapters: ACM Bylaws

 Article IV: Officers

-3. The officers shall be elected by a plurality of the votes cast at the annual election meeting.
-They shall take office on <date> and serve for one year.
+2. The officers shall be elected by a plurality of the votes cast at the annual election meeting and serve for a minimum of one year.

-4. Appointment or nomination of an individual to an officer positions within an ACM chapter shall be in general limited to two full consecutive terms in the same position.
+3. Appointment or nomination of an individual to an officer position within an ACM chapter shall be in general limited to two full consecutive terms in the same position.
 This recommendation is intended to encourage the continuing infusion of new volunteers into the organization and to encourage office holders to give thought to planning for their successor.
-Appointment or nomination to a third or subsequent consecutive term should be limited to situations where such appointment or nomination is believed to be in the best interests of the Association.

 Article V: Duties of Officers